jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Fourth Phase of Unix Maturity - The Rise of Commercial Linux

 As the 1990s came to a close we began to see established companies adopting and using opensource projects in enterprise, such as MySQL for database and GCC as a C/C++ compiler.
-Especially we begin to see companies trying to make commercial distributions of Linux by adding the GNU coretools and a GUI interface.
+Especially we begin to see companies trying to make commercial distributions of Linux by adding the [GNU core utils](https://www.gnu.org/software/coreutils/coreutils.html "Webpage for GNU core utils") and a GUI interface.
 Of all the Linux companies that started at that time, Red Hat Linux is one of the few remaining and by far the most successful.
 How successful?
 To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap") Most of the Linux distributions started pre-2003 no longer exist.

 ### Modern Linux Distributions

 As the new century dawned, Stallman's dream for the GNU operating system had become a reality.
-Companies were combining the opensource Linux kernel with the free GNU coretools, and by integrating GUIs such as X11, KDE, and the GNU GNOME project, they were creating what could easily be described as a GNU/Linux based operating system.
+Companies were combining the opensource Linux kernel with the free [GNU core utils](https://www.gnu.org/software/coreutils/coreutils.html "Webpage for GNU core utils", and by integrating GUIs such as X11, KDE, and the GNU GNOME project, they were creating what could easily be described as a GNU/Linux based operating system.
 Each company made their own Linux distribution, also known as a *distro*.
 As distributions began to proliferate, each distribution began to spawn flavors, derivatives, and different spins as well.

 It is curious to see that there were a few small commercial BSD distributions at the same time, but none of them rose to prominence.
 One might wonder if, without the financial backing of a commercial entity, could a distro ever rise beyond a niche use?
 BSD distros would argue that mass commercialization was never their primary goal.

 As of 2017, we have almost 25 years of Linux Kernel and Linux distribution work.
-Current Linux distributions hail from two primary and distinct families: __Debian__ and __Red Hat__.
+Current major commercial Linux distributions hail from two primary and distinct families: __Debian__ and __Red Hat__.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
-For the purposes of this book I will focus on two main distribution families.
-You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")
+For the purposes of this book I will focus on these two main distribution families.
+You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch").

 #### Additional Popular Linux Distros